I. Registration and Korean Minor

-If you have no prior knowledge of Korean, you need to register for Korean 0001 or Korean 1001 in the fall semester.
+If you have no prior knowledge of Korean, you need to register for Korean 0001 in the fall semester.
 If you have been exposed to the Korean language informally at home or formally in high school, you are required to take a Korean language placement test.
 The Korean program coordinator will tell you which level to sign up for after you take the Korean language placement test.

 Can non-Pitt students take Korean language class for credit?

 Yes.
-Korean language classes are open non-Pitt students if your university allows cross-registration with the University of Pittsburgh.
+Korean language classes are open for non-Pitt students if your university allows cross-registration with the University of Pittsburgh.

 Can I sit in a Korean language class?

-Yes, if you register for a course as an audit student.
+Yes.
+If you register for a course as an audit student.
 Otherwise, no.

 Can I register/attend only lecture classes?